 Feile returned to Thurles in 1997 before taking a long break until Feile Classical was staged in 2018.
 In 2020 there is a plan to have an exhibition of Féile Memorabilia.
 Exhibition in August.
 For details on Facebook or email any photos, posters, flyers to firstname.lastname@example.org

-Witnness Festival ran from 2000 until 2003, starting at Fairyhouse Racecourse in Co Meath and sponsored by Guinness.
-Acts included David Grey and Beck.
-In 2003 it moved to Punchestown Racecourse in Co Kildare.
-In 2004 it changed its name to Oxegen and ran every year except 2012 until 2014.
-It started as a two-day event, expanding to three days from 2008 and became Ireland’s biggest festival.
+This festival ran from 2000 to 2003, stating at the Fairyhouse Racecourse in CO Meath and sponsored by Guinness.
+Acts included Davidy Grey and Beck.
+IN 2003 the Witness Festival moved to Punchestown Racecourse in Co Kildare.
+In 2004 it changed its name to Oxygen. and ran every year expect 2012 until 2014.
+IT started as a two-day event, expanding to a three-day Festival from 2008 and became Irelands biggest festival.
 It also became a 100% carbon neutral event.
-Headliners have included The Who, Kings of Leon and Coldplay.
+HEadliners have included the Who, Kings of Leon and Coldplay.
 The Festival did not take place in 2020 and 2021 due to Covid-19.

 Have we forgotten any important festival? info@ActivityDays.ie